-When the male is done, he will immediately catch a wave back into the water.
-The female grunion might take a bit longer to wiggle out of her hole, and maybe out of water for over five minutes.
+When the male is done doing his job, he will immediately catch a wave back into the water.
+The female grunion might take a bit longer to wiggle out of her hole, and can be out of water for over five minutes.

-In the meantime, the fertilized eggs remain entirely within the sand for two weeks until the next high tide comes in.
+In the meantime, the fertilized eggs remain entirely within the sand for two weeks until the next highest tide comes in.
 The eggs are kept moist by residual water in the sand.
-Once the tide comes in high enough, the larvae hatch when submerged and agitated by the waves and are taken back into the ocean.
+Once the tides come in high enough again, the larvae will hatch when submerged and agitated by the waves and will finally be taken back into the ocean.

 A Few Grunion Facts For You